How do I import a classic car to the UK? [Top Tips]

 Foreign currency costs

 Getting a better deal on the GBP/EUR, GBP/USD or other currency exchange rates could save you enough money to lessen the overall costs of importing your classic car.
 Few may realise it, but high street banks often charge up to 5% on their foreign exchange services with additional high fees that could end up costing you more than you had anticipated.
 Suppose you are purchasing a car in mainland Europe for €50,000.
 A difference of about 3 % on the exchange rate could save you approx. €1500, money that could be spent on transportation costs or body work on your new classic.
-Fexco is a specialist in currency transfers for high value items such as overseas property and classic cars purchases.
+Fexco is a specialist in international money transfer for high value items such as overseas property and classic cars purchases.
 Its online payment platform facilitates the transfer of money with a better exchange rate whilst avoiding excessive bank fees.
 You will also have access to a dedicated account manager who will make sure you are moving funds at the correct time (avoiding the negative effects of currency volatility).
 It is also much safer to have a transfer specialist available at the end of the phone, ready to transfer funds to the vendor rather than carrying cash to pay on location.
 Payments specialists can also get funds delivered faster than a high street bank, ideal for when you need to get your classic back quickly.

 Get a FREE international money transfer quote today